Overview of the Galaxy

 This star count approach was adopted and greatly refined by Jacobus Kapteyn (1922).
 Using photographic star counts and kinematic analysis based on measures of parallax and proper motion in 206 "Selected Areas" of the sky, Kapteyn placed the Sun about 650 parsecs from the center of a disk shaped conglomeration of 47 billion stars having an estimated radius of 8500 parsecs and a center of rotation in Cygnus.

 The Photographic Era.
 The advances in long exposure astrophotography due to the work of Andrew Ainslie Common (1883), Isaac Roberts (1899), James Keeler (1908) and E.E.
-Barnard (1913) produced views of the Milky Way and other galaxies in a level of detail not possible with the naked eye at any practicable aperture.
+Barnard (1913) produced views of nebulae, the Milky Way and other galaxies in a level of detail and consistency of magnitude estimation not possible with the naked eye at any practicable aperture.

 Richard Proctor (1869) suggested that the Milky Way was composed of "a distinct ring of matter out younder in space, [which] is of nearly circular section throughout its length."
 But the Dutch astronomer Cornelis Easton (1900) argued that this annular hypothesis was incompatible with available evidence.
 Adapting a photograph by Roberts of the spiral M 74 galaxy, he proposed that the Galaxy was a spiral nebula and the annular appearance was actually composed of spiral arms.
 He associated an inner "ring" with "'the belt of bright stars' of John Herschel and Gould" (the Gould belt), which was inclined 20° to an outer ring of distant stars that comprised what we could see of the farther Galaxy, whose center of rotation he located in the Cygnus star cloud between β and γ Cygni at some distance from the Sun (diagram, right).